vscode-restructuredtext/docs/articles/linter.rst

    pip install -Iv rstcheck==5.0.0

-> rstcheck 6 is includes too many breaking changes, so it is not supported.
+.. warning:: rstcheck 6 is includes too many breaking changes, so it is not supported.

 Related Resources
 -----------------